tomravalde/ISIE-abstracts/ABSTRACT-horizon-planning.md

-% Horizon scanning for urban metabolic flows
+% Forcasting urban metabolism: scanning the horizon of urban processes
 %
 %